GitoriousLispBackup/eql/README.txt

 * ECL >= 11.1.1 threads + unicode
 * Qt4 >= 4.6 http://qt-project.org/downloads
+         (Qt5 is currently not planned to be supported in the near future)

 * Slime: any version that plays together with your ECL version (requires ECL threads) (on Windows you'll need ECL >= 12.12.1 / git >= 2012-09-01)